FAQ - Foreign Students

 What is SEVIS?

 The Student and Exchange Visitor Information System (SEVIS) is a web-based system for maintaining information on international students and exchange visitors in the United States.
 SEVIS is administered by the Student and Exchange Visitor Program (SEVP), a division of U.S. Immigration and Customs Enforcement (ICE), the largest investigative arm of the Department of Homeland Security (DHS).
 A fee is generally charged when you submit your visa documentation to the US Consulate.
 You must pay this fee to receive your visa, so please check with your local consulate to determine when and how much should be paid.
-A second fee of $10 will be assessed during your stay at Stetson.
-This fee is a one-time record maintenance fee paid to the University.
-For more information visit http://www.ice.gov/sevis/i901/index.htm.
+For more information visit https://www.ice.gov/sevis/i901

 When should I arrive in Tampa?

-You should arrive by the program start date as specified on your Form DS-2019.
-The J-1 visa allows you to enter the U.S. thirty (30) days or less in advance of your program start date as shown on the Form DS-2019.
-The initial admission of an exchange visitor, spouse and children may not exceed the period specified on Form DS-2019, plus a period of 30 days only for domestic travel and/or to prepare for and depart from the U.S. Your travel plans should be made within these parameters.
+You should arrive by the program start date as specified on your Form DS-2019 or Form I-20.
+Both the J-1 and F-1 visas allow you to enter the U.S. thirty (30) days or less in advance of your program start date as shown on the Form DS-2019 or Form I-20.
+The initial admission of a J-1 exchange visitor, spouse and children may not exceed the period specified on Form DS-2019, plus a period of 30 days only for domestic travel and/or to prepare for and depart from the U.S. The F-1 student, spouse and children may not exceed the period specified on Form I-20, plus a period of 60 days only for domestic travel and/or to prepare for and depart from the U.S. Your travel plans should be made within these parameters.
 Arriving after the dates specified, could delay or prevent your entry into the United States.
-Your "arrive by" date that will be listed on your DS-2019 is not negotiable and is determined by the International Programs Office at Stetson University College of Law.
+Your "arrive by" date that will be listed on your DS-2019 or Form I-20 is not negotiable and is determined by the International Programs Office at Stetson University College of Law.

 How would you describe the Tampa Bay area?

-With 2.5 million residents, the Tampa Bay area is one of the world's most desirable areas in which to live.
+With 2.5 million residents, the Tampa Bay area is the 18th-largest metropolitan area in the United States and is rated as one of the world's most desirable areas in which to live.
 The Tampa Bay area has year-round festivals and activities, and a climate that is consistently pleasant and sunny.
-Hispanic Magazine rates Tampa the "Top City in the U.S. for Hispanics."

 The Tampa Bay area is situated off the Gulf of Mexico, and features outstanding local beaches located close to our Gulfport campus.
 Other exciting places are Busch Gardens/Adventure Island, the Lowry Park Zoo, The Florida Aquarium and the historic Ybor City area.
 Miami and Orlando, with all of its theme parks, are only a few hours away from our Tampa and Gulfport campuses.

-The area has numerous professional sports teams, including the Tampa Bay Buccaneers, Major League Baseball's Tampa Bay Devil Rays and the NHL's 2004 Stanley Cup Champion Tampa Bay Lightning.
+The area has numerous professional sports teams, including the Tampa Bay Buccaneers who were the NFL 2020 Super Bowl Champions, Major League Baseball's Tampa Bay Rays and the NHL's 2004 Stanley Cup Champion Tampa Bay Lightning.
 If you are interested in the arts, you will be happy to visit the Salvador Dali Museum in St. Petersburg, the Ringling Brothers Museum in Sarasota, the Museum of Science and Industry, the Tampa Bay Performing Arts Center and the Tampa Museum of Art.
 You can find numerous concerts and performances at venues such as the St. Pete Times Forum and Clearwater's Ruth Eckerd Hall.

 For more information, see Virtual Tour.